 David Gracon Ph.D.

-He was the recipient of the 2011-2012 Michael R. Hoardley Instructional Technology Award (for the innovative use of technology in the classroom).
+I was the recipient of the 2011-2012 Michael R. Hoadley Instructional Technology Award (for the innovative use of technology in the classroom).

-Dr. Gracon is the honors coordinator for Communication Studies.
-Please visit his office hours if you would like to learn more about the departmental honors program.
+I’m the departmental honors coordinator for Communication Studies.
+Please visit my office hours if you would like to learn more about the departmental honors program.